KentenRoth/100DaysOfCode/README.md

 Day 19

 Today was just a lot of frustration and I think I need to walk away from the computer for a little while.
 I have spent a decent amount of time trying to figure out how to loop over the resutls coming back from my forcast to get all 7 days and I cannot get it to work correctly.
-I really dont see what I am missing right now and its extemely frustrating.
+I really dont see what I am missing right now and its extremely frustrating.
 I feel like this is something that I should be able to code up without an issue, but for some reason something is off and just is not clicking right now.

 ---